voiceinthedark/Resume-maker/README.md

 - **Internationalization:** Localization in French and English
 - **Auto-save data:** User input is saved so that work isn't lost in case of network problems
 - **Auto-save choice:** User can opt to not save data on local storage
+- **Auto-save of user prefenreces:** Use configuration settings are saved per user
 - **Different templates:** User can choose between different templates, modern or traditional, input is carried over to both options